 He was also preceded in death by his wife of 59 years, June E. (Ort) Gover; and his son Charles H. Gover, Jr.

 I don't know what possessed me to look up my Air Force friend Chuck Gover online several minutes ago.
 But instead of him, I saw several posts about his father who died in 2020 at the age of 97.
-Of course, in the third line of his father's obituary which I copied over above, I learned that my friend, Chuck, had predeceased his father.
+Of course, in the third line of his father's obituary which I copied above, I learned that my friend, Chuck, had predeceased his father.

 I was Chuck's 742nd Missile Squadron sponsor when he failed pilot training and was given an assignment in missile at Minot in 1975, I believe.
 We became friends.
 Rather than live in the BOQ on the base along with many of us, he rented a house in the town of Minot.
 Chuck was enamored of trains, boats and planes and especially cars.
 He was a Titanic fanatic.
 He also enjoyed movies.
 I recall that we must have gone to at least a couple of them at a theater in Minot.